scratchese/markdeck/readme.md

 </div>

 <p align="center">
-Inspired by Next.js, zero configuration, markdown to presentation without thinking
+Inspired by Next.js, zero configuration, markdown to presentation in less than a second
 </p>

 ## Demos